zpz/zpz.github.io/_posts/2016-08-09-scala-or-python.md

   Our priority is to improve (or start) code sharing/reuse/modularization/testing/review, knowledge exchange, mutual training, and all the SE good practices.
 - If we are not conscious about following good practices with one language, we will **not** with another.
-- `Python` is one of the few (or TWO) mainstream, catch-all languages that can get anything done, including getting you a job.
+- `Python` is one of the few (or two) mainstream, catch-all languages that can get anything done, including getting you a job.
   For “data work” oriented at analytics and modeling, `Python` is likely the #1 language choice.
   The `PyData` community is very active; the tools landscape is evolving fast.
-  I’ve long have a couple languages on my “to-learn” list but I’m putting that on hold because there’s still **a lot** I can learn about, or through, `Python`.
+  I’ve long had a couple languages on my “to-learn” list but I’m putting that on hold because there’s still **a lot** I can learn about, or through, `Python`.
   I’ve not gone through most of the **excellent** documentations of `numpy`, `pandas`, `scikit-learn`, `sqlalchemy`, (and the standard library) among many other equally excellent but smaller ones;